GuitarRich/sitecore.react.tutorial/README.md

-# sitecore.react.tutorial
+# Sitecore.React Tutorials

-Repo with the code from the Sitecore.React Tutorials
+This repo contains all the code for the tutorials at [https://www.sitecorenutsbolts.net/categories/Sitecore-React/](https://www.sitecorenutsbolts.net/categories/Sitecore-React/).

+Please follow those tutorials for setup.